 Some decks have vinyl or polymer coatings on the bottom to allow for smoother and longer slide tricks.
 Check these out if you want to boardslide through pockets or tail slide for days without loading up on wax.

-Concave is the curvature upward across the standing surface of the deck, and is designed to add strength and help your feet grip the surface.
+Concave is the curvature of the standing surface of the deck, and is designed to add strength and help your feet grip the surface.
 All decks have varying degrees of concave.
 In time you’ll probably try a few different concavities and learn what feels best under your feet.

 The nose and tail of a standard skateboard curve upward slightly to make tricks easier to perform.
 On most decks, the nose and tail are shaped slightly different.
 The nose is usually wider, longer and steeper than the tail which aids in nose-based (nollie) tricks, and also helps you differentiate the nose from the tail.
 Some shaped boards have very different nose and tail dimensions, and some old school boards lack noses all together.